Can you answer these questions:

 - Is there an age limit?

 Cotswold Hospital Radio requires that members are a minimum age of 18.
-This is because our employment insurance only covers people to be that age as a minimum.
+This is because our insurance only covers people to be that age as a minimum.

 - Do I require DBS clearance?